RedisLabsModules/redisml/README.md

 Returns the matrix's dimensions and entries.

 #### Return value:
-Array reply.
-The first two elements are the matrix's rows and columns, respectively, followed by the entries.
+The first two elements in the returned array are the matrix's rows and columns, respectively, followed by the entries.

 ### ML.MATRIX.ADD